lexicHQ/docs/json-api.md

 # JSON API

-`JSON API` plugin enables you to create server-side integrations or define your conversation logic based on dynamic content.
+The plugin allows you to create server-side integrations or define your conversation logic based on dynamic content.
 You can make the following HTTP requests:

 * GET
 * POST